 The portal is published by the Federal Institute for Vocational Education and Training (BIBB) on behalf of the Federal Ministry of Education and Research (BMBF).
-"Recognition in Germany" cooperates closely with the "Integration through Qualification – IQ" funding programme which is financed by the Federal Ministries of Education and Research (BMBF) and Labour and Social Affairs (BMAS) and the Federal Employment Agency (BA).
+"Recognition in Germany" cooperates closely with the "Integration through Qualification – IQ" funding Programme, which is financed by the Federal Ministry for Labour and Social Affairs (BMAS) and the European Social Fund (ESF).
+Strategic partners in implementing the programme are the Federal Ministry for Education and Research (BMBF) and the Federal Employment Agency (BA).

 The "Recognition in Germany" portal is, together with the anabin database and the BQ portal, one of the three central information portals dealing with the recognition of foreign vocational qualifications.
 These three portals work in close cooperation and thereby ensure a high level of uniformity and quality of content.